Shabaz Masoud

-Shabaz Masoud (born 4 March 1996) is a British professional boxer.
-He has held the IBO super-bantamweight title since November 2024.
+Shabaz Masoud (born 4 March 1996) is a British-Pakistani professional boxer.
+He has held the IBO super-bantamweight title since November 2024 and the European super-bantamweight title since December 2025.

 Early life

-Masoud was born in Rochdale, Greater Manchester, England on 4 March 1996.
-He later moved to Stoke-on-Trent, Staffordshire, His family comes from Kalian in Punjab, Pakistan.
+Masoud was born in Rochdale, Greater Manchester, England to British-Pakistani parents on 4 March 1996.
+He later moved to Stoke-on-Trent, Staffordshire.
 He attended Staffordshire University, but left his studies to pursue a full-time boxing career.

 Professional career

 Early career

 Masoud made his professional debut against Bulgarian boxer, Stefan Sashev, whom he defeated, on 12 May 2018 at the Bolton Whites Hotel in Bolton.
 He improved his record to 5 wins and no losses before capturing attention from hall of fame promoter Frank Warren, who signed Masoud to his Queensberry Promotions.
 Masoud was excited at being promoted by Warren, saying, "You know what, I'm just buzzing to be signed by Frank because I know he is the world's best promoter right now, I personally believe.
 The way he builds fighters, I know he will build me into a big champion.
 There are so many he has guided to the top, especially my favourite fighters.
 For example, Joe Calzaghe, I know he had a lot to do with Joe, and my favourite fighter of all time was Prince Naseem Hamed."
 Masoud continued to win.
 In his seventh fight, he won a unanimous decision against Romania’s Stefan Nicolae on 30 November 2019.
-Masoud did not fight in 2020, like most boxers, due to COVID restrictions.
-He did however sign a contract to be co-managed by Ben Davison of MTK Global, alongside his existing manager Mervyn Turner.